The doctor delivered the news just five minutes after we had delivered and fallen in love with the first superhero to ever join our family.

 We were in love.

-And after spending eight long months on separate continents dreaming about and imagining what this baby and this moment would feel like, we didn’t think anything could possibly bring us down.
+And after spending nine long months dreaming about and imagining what this baby and this moment would feel like, we didn’t think anything could possibly bring us down.

 Until the pediatrician our delivery doctor had summoned spoke.